-In iVendNext, a Company represents a legal entity that conducts business operations.
-Each company has its own set of financial records, inventory, and transactions.
-When you first set up iVendNext, a default company is created, but you can add more companies as needed, especially if your business operates across multiple entities or regions.
+In iVendNext, a Company is a legal business unit with its own finances, inventory, and transactions.
+A default company is created during setup, and you can add more if your business spans multiple entities or regions.

 To create a new company, follow these steps: